V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ### Key Points

- * Foams, wood and plastic are no problem, aluminum and brass are no problem for an experienced user.
+ * Foams, wood, and plastic are no problem, aluminum and brass are no problem for an experienced user.

  * Most parts can be 3D printed.
 To save from shipping or printing large parts, the machine can be partially assembled to cut them itself.